Learnspree/Serverless-Language-Performance-Framework/README.md

     * Choose Language - C#
     * Choose name `empty-csharp`
     * Choose default timer cron of 1-per-hour `0 */60 * * * *`
+* Copy the contents of `/azure-test/azure-service-csharp/empty-csharp/run.csx` to the generated run.csx file.

 ### Azure Insights Metrics Export
 Setup "Continuous Export" of the application-insights data for the function-app just deployed.
 To do this, follow the steps in this Azure Portal [Guide](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-export-telemetry).

 Note - choose following options when creating the continuous export (if storage account/container does not exist, the portal wizard will guide you through the steps to create them):
-* Destination Storage Account Name = "azureperfmetrics"
+* Destination Storage Account Name = e.g. "azureperfmetrics" (these names are globally unique so you may need to adjust)
 * Destination Storage Account Container = "perf-metrics"
 * Data Types To Export: Turn ON "Request" data, turn OFF all others.